ℹ About Our Rankings

 Best Practices for Reducing Cannabis Smoke Indoors

-To best reduce marijuana smoke indoors, combine several approaches such as increased ventilation, effective air purification, and sealing gaps.
-Prioritize routine cleaning and consider cannabis consumption methods without smoke.
-By following these best practices, you’ll keep your indoor space smelling fresher and cleaner, reducing the effects caused by unpleasant marijuana odours.
+To reduce marijuana smoke indoors, use ventilation, air purification, and seal gaps.
+Clean regularly and consider smoke-free cannabis methods.
+These steps keep your space smelling fresh and clean, reducing unpleasant marijuana odours.

 Ventilate the Area Properly

-This arrangement provides for thorough air exchange and reduces smoke particle levels.
-Keeping at least four ACH also results in quicker air purification and cleaner indoor environments overall.
+This setup ensures thorough air exchange and lowers smoke particle levels.
+Keeping at least four ACH also leads to faster air purification and cleaner indoor environments.

 Use Air Purifiers Strategically